metalcarratt/ministry/2024_itero_1/msg07.md

 #### 1. Mary graced by God, He came to visit her, He entered into he, stayed in her, to be the very essence of her conceiving a wonderful Person
 Luke 1:28

 "You have been graced."
 Now God is going to come into you.
-In the OT God visitng man many times, but He never stayed with them.
+In the OT God visited man many times, but He never stayed with them.
 But here He came to a little virgin and stayed with her, entered into her and became the very essence of he conceiving a wonderful Person.
 True grace as revealed here is God coming to us, staying with us, entering into us.
 This is grace.